 The original Taxotere warning provided: “Once you have completed all your treatments, hair generally grows back.”
 This was a false claim.

-Claims are now being filed against Sanofi-Aventis by women who have suffered permanent hair loss as a result of being prescribed Taxotere.
-The legal theory is that if the manufacturer had properly warned of the risks, patients would have been prescribed a different chemotherapy drug called Taxol, which is more effective than Taxotere, and does not result in permanent hair loss.
+Lawsuits are now being filed against Sanofi-Aventis by women who have suffered permanent hair loss as a result of being prescribed Taxotere.
+Lawsuits allege that if the manufacturer had properly warned of the risks, patients would have been prescribed a different chemotherapy drug called Taxol, which is more effective than Taxotere, and does not result in permanent hair loss.
 All cases filed in federal court have been consolidated before one federal judge in New Orleans under a process known as multi-district litigation.

 As of this time, there have been no large group settlements involving Taxotere and the potential link to permanent hair loss.
 Litigation likes this takes many years to resolve, with teams of lawyers spending millions of dollars trying to determine exactly what occurred, and how it could have been prevented.